signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 ### Online Core Installation

-Clone the repo into your home directory.
-Create a folder to hold the scripts and add them to your PATH.
+On your fully synced Pi-Node clone the Stakepool Operator Scripts repo into your home directory.
+Create the bin folder to hold the scripts and add them to your PATH.

 ```bash
 cd; git clone https://github.com/gitmachtl/scripts.git $HOME/stakepoolscripts